First Impressions of the Framework Laptop [blog]

 The Super Key is a Windows Key

-I picked the no-OS-provided version, so why is the keyboard specifically Windows branded?
+Nitpick: I picked the no-OS-provided version, so why is the keyboard specifically Windows branded?
 An OS-agnostic super key would be better across all of Framework’s laptops.

 windows key on a linux laptop